Improved Microaneurysm Detection using Deep Neural Networks: Experiments, Results and Discussions

 For accuracy analysis for exudates detection we will compute true positive (TP) a number of exudates pixels correctly detected, false positive (FP) a number of non-exudate pixels which are detected wrongly as exudate pixels, false negative (FN) number of exudate pixels that were not detected and true negative (TN) a number of no exudates pixels which were correctly identified as non-exudate pixels.
 For better representation of accuracy sensitivity and specificity at pixel level was used as our measurement.
-Thus the global sensivity SE and the global specificty SP and accuracy AC for each image is defined as follows.
+Thus the global sensitivity SE and the global specificity SP and accuracy AC for each image are defined as follows.

 The best network architecture is depicted in Table. \RNum{1} with three convolutional layers each followed by a max-pooling layer and one fully connected layer.
-And a softmax layer on the top of network with two neurons for MA and non-MA probability values.
-Probability of droping a uint on each layer is shown in $Bernouli(p)$ column.
-Each convolutional layer has size $5\times5$ with a stide of 2 pixels for first layer and 1 pixel for next two layers.
-Overlapping pooling is used in each of the max-pooling layer with a stride of 2 pixels and pooling regions size $3\times 3$
+And a softmax layer on the top of the network with two neurons for MA and non-MA probability values.
+The probability of dropping a neuron on each layer is shown in $Bernouli(p)$ column.
+Each convolutional layer has size $5\times5$ with a stride of 2 pixels for the first layer and 1 pixel for next two layers.
+Overlapping pooling is used in each of the max-pooling layers with a stride of 2 pixels and pooling regions size $3\times 3$.

-To detect MA in an unseen image, we first apply a mask to get all pixels of interest removing the usual black region apperas during fundus photography.
-Also a color threshold was defined to left out trivial non-MA pixels to reduce computation time.
-Window of size $129 \times 129$ centered at each image pixel is extracted, for pixels nearby boundaries windows were extracted using horizontal mirroring.
-Each window have R, G, B color channel.
-Detector will assign a probability value of being MA and non-MA to each pixel in the image.
-Finally a probability map of being MA is generated for the testing image.
+To detect MA in an unseen image, we first apply a mask to get all pixels of interest removing the usual black region appears during fundus photography.
+Also, a color threshold was defined to left out trivial non-MA pixels to reduce computation time.
+The window of size $129 \times 129$ centered at each image pixel is extracted, for pixels nearby boundaries windows were extracted using horizontal mirroring.
+Each window has R, G, B color channel.
+The detector will assign a probability value of being MA and non-MA to each pixel in the image.
+Finally, a probability map of being MA is generated for the testing image.

-To remove possible false detection reach connected region of proability map is processed using the concept of convexity and area of the region.
-Lets consider M is the set of all MA pixels then \begin{itemize}
+To remove possible false detection each connected region of probability map is processed using the concept of convexity and area of the region.
+Let's consider M is the set of all MA pixels then \begin{itemize}

 \item{N: Number of connected region in probaility Map.}

 \item{For each region update $M = M \cup P_{R}| Area_{P_{R}} \leq 21 \cap Convexity_{P_{R}} \geq 0.8$ } \item{$Area_{P_{R}}$ is the area of the region $P_{R}$ and $Convexity_{P_{R}}$ is the convexity}